olagalal/feedreader/README.md

 You will learn how to use Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

+## Instructions
+To view the feedreader website download all the files and open index.html in your browser.

+Alternatively, you can view the site on github pages by using the link (https://github.com/olaglal/feedreader)

 ## Tests
 RSS Feeds: